 - 1. When necessary, vacuum accumulated dirt from gearbox and wire feed section. - 2.
-Occasionally inspect the incoming guide tube and clean inside diameter is necessary. - Motor and gearbox have lifetime lubrication and require no maintenance.
+Occasionally inspect the incoming guide tube and clean inside diameter if necessary. - 3.
+Motor and gearbox have lifetime lubrication and require no maintenance.

 FAN MOTOR

 Has lifetime lubrication - requires no maintenance.